 As a stay-at-home mom, you may experience burnout for different reasons than a working mom or a special needs mom.
 You may feel guilty for not being able to keep up with your idea of what a good mom looks like.
 You may think there’s no reason you can’t keep up with all the tasks on your plate.
 Maybe you are feeling resentful that you’ve given up your career and now you feel less valuable.
 Perhaps you have lost your identity in the day-to-day tasks of running a home, or you are bored and want to explore new things.

-Whatever the reason for why you’re feeling the way to do, know that there’s a way through it.
+You may feel like you never get alone time anymore, but whatever the reason why you’re feeling the way you are, know that there’s a way through it.
 As a stay-at-home mom, maybe even especially as a stay-at-home mom, it’s easy to become discouraged and overwhelmed.
-That said, it’s also possible to find joy and thrive in your motherhood.
+That said, it’s also possible to decrease your stress level, find joy, and thrive in your motherhood.

 Special needs mom burnout

 Your child and the life that comes with it has become incredibly taxing on a physical, mental, emotional, and even spiritual level.
-You are fading fast and you’re not sure what to do or how to change things.
+You are having a hard time and you’re not sure what to do or how to change things.
 You love your child and want to give your all, but right now you’re just so tired!

 What does Mom Burnout Look Like?

-Mom burnout will look a bit different for each person, but there are definitely some symptoms to be on the lookout for.
+Mom burnout will look a bit different for each person, but there are definitely some warning signs to be on the lookout for.
 If you are experiencing several of these symptoms, be sure to read on for steps to take toward recovering from mom burnout.

 Mommy burnout symptoms

 Below are some mommy burnout symptoms you may experience as you become more and more overwhelmed by the tasks of motherhood.
-Whether you’re experiencing a few of these or all of these, there is hope for moving beyond this season of motherhood.
+Whether you’re experiencing a few of these symptoms of burnout or all of them, there is a good chance you are heading toward motherhood burnout.
+However, there is hope for moving beyond this season of motherhood.

 - Decreased motivation